Joe Biden 1988 presidential campaign: Announcement

 "For too long in this society, we have celebrated unrestrained individualism over common community.
 For too long as a nation, we have been lulled by the anthem of self-interest.
 For a decade, led by Ronald Reagan, self-aggrandizement has been the full-throated cry of this society: 'I've got mine so why don't you get yours' and 'What's in it for me?' ...
 We must rekindle the fire of idealism in our society, for nothing suffocates the promise of America more than unbounded cynicism and indifference."

 Biden also laid out the platform he was running on, which included a middle stance between protectionism and free trade, opposition to the Reagan Strategic Defense Initiative, and support for child welfare, reduction of poverty, and the war against illegal drugs.
 Biden also emphasized the need for integrity in government.

 Campaign staff and policy team

 Biden's campaign manager was Tim Ridley (c.1955–2005), his press secretary was Larry Rasky (1951–2020), and his pollster and strategist was Pat Caddell (1950–2019).
 Biden's Senate chief-of-staff Ted Kaufman served as the campaign treasurer and principle fundraiser.
 John Marttila served as a political consultant and Thomas E. Donilon served as another strategist.
 Biden's sister Valerie Biden Owens also served a major role in running the campaign, as she had in all of his Senate campaigns, and was considered "first among equals" in making decisions.
-Long-time friend of Biden, Senator Doug Jones served as co-chair for the campaign.
+Future U.S. Senator Doug Jones, a longtime friend of Biden's, served as co-chair for the campaign.